IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-2. Check that **ansible** is installed
+Check that **ansible** is installed

 There are two main ways to set up a new Ansible workspace.
-Packages and Python virtual environments are both viable options.
-Both methods have their advantages and disadvantages.
+While system packages and Python virtual environments are both viable options, using a modern virtual environment manager like `uv` ensures you have the fastest access to the latest tool versions.
+Create your environment by following these steps:

 ```bash

-cat << EOF > requirements.txt
+cat << EOF > pyproject.toml

 EOF